Masterful Learning: Principled Strategies for Mastering Physics, Math, and Programming

 This book grew out of years of research in physics education and cognitive psychology.
 Every recommendation is grounded in peer-reviewed studies on learning and problem solving.

-The same principles also power Unisium, our adaptive, gamified learning platform.
+The same principles also power Unisium, our adaptive, game-inspired learning platform.
 If you want to go beyond the book and practice strategies interactively, explore Unisium.

 About the Author

-Vegard Gjerde is a postdoctoral researcher in physics education at the University of Bergen.
+Vegard Gjerde is a PhD in physics education from the University of Bergen, Norway.
 He has taught the largest mechanics course at UiB for several years and published widely on learning strategies, retrieval practice, and problem solving.
 He also created the online course Primal Learning, followed by over 20,000 students worldwide.

 Related Resources